Homework 00 - Pizza!

 - this is a test file you can use to verify that your code is running correctly.
 This is the exact test script that the autograder will run when you submit your code.test_files

-directory - This directory contains the expected output for the test script annotated for the test to evalulate.
+directory - This directory contains the expected output for the test script annotated for the test to evaluate.
 You can look at these files if you get stumped but be aware that they contain extra code that you should not be outputting.

 Once you’ve extracted the files, open the directory as a new project in your IDE.
 Then verify that you can run the test_homework0.py